Best Practices for Modernizing Banking Legacy Systems

 Sometimes it is hard to figure out what would be the best way to achieve a successful core system modernization.
 The stakes are high, the resources are limited, and everyone’s waiting for a decision.

-At ITMAGINATION, we have significant experience working with modernizing legacy banking systems and developing digital banking solutions.
+At ITMAGINATION, we have significant experience working with modernizing legacy banking systems and custom banking software development.
 We’ve already had successful developments for: American Express, BNP Paribas, Credit Agricole, Santander, PayU and others.
 From our point of view, you can approach core banking system modernization from three angles: replacement, using BaaS platforms, or a hybrid approach (peeling & encapsulation).

 Replacing